blackswift1992/ToDo/README.md

 # ToDo

 ToDo is a to-do list app.
-Based on CoreData (+ Realm)
+Based on Realm.